QuentinRa/blog.quentinra.dev/maths/optimization/uo/use-hessian.md

 ## End of the example

+In the previous example, your
-What's the gradient and the hessian of this function?
+job was to find the gradient and the hessian of this function.

 <p>
 \[
 f(x, y) = 2x^2 + y^2 − 2xy + 4x